Natalie

 Scholarships and Funding

 Recognizing this is a significant amount, Duke Science & Society created a scholarship pool available to all matriculated students.
-All students who are admitted to the program will receive a merit scholarship to the program without any additional application.
+All students who are admitted to the program will receive a merit scholarship without any additional application.
 The average merit scholarship is 20%, but some may be higher or lower.

 We also offer a significant scholarship, the Science & Society Leadership Award, to a student who shows significant promise to become a leader in the field of Applied Ethics & Policy.
 This requires a separate one-page essay application.
 Details can be found here.